apizzimenti/posts/info/about.md

 Hi, I'm Anthony.
 I'm a software and web dev at the University of Iowa ITS.
 I go to the University of Iowa as a math and computer science student.

 I am an avid hockey player and Detroit Red Wings fan (LGRW!).
-I love food, math, my family and friends, and *The Office*.
+I love my family and friends, pool, math, and *The Office*.

 ### Background
 I've been programming since I was 15 and wanted to learn to make my own website.
 This got me into a wide variety of web development stuff